jpgannon/Intro_Env_DataSci/01-spreadsheet-fundamentals.md

 ## Part 2: Format the Worksheet

-- Bold row 2 (the headers).
-Create a totals row in row 15 labeled "Avg / Total," and bold + italicize it.
+- Bold row 1 (the headers).
+Create a totals row in row 14 labeled "Avg / Total," and bold + italicize it.
-- Add a bottom border under row 2, and a top-and-double-bottom border under row 15 — a standard way to mark totals.
+- Add a bottom border under row 1, and a top-and-double-bottom border under row 15 — a standard way to mark totals.
 - Apply number formatting: whole numbers with commas for Discharge, one decimal place for Turbidity, whole numbers for Water Temp.
 Match the precision to what the instrument can actually measure — don't show more decimal places than are meaningful.
 - Center the column headers and turn on Wrap Text so long headers stack instead of getting cut off.
-- Insert a row above row 1, merge A1:D1, and type a two-line title using Alt+Enter between lines — for example, "Toms Run Monitoring Station" then "2026 Monthly Water Quality Summary."
-Italicize it and increase the row height so both lines are visible.

 > **Practice on your own:** Add a fill color to the header row and a font color that's readable against it — your choice.